sbalmt/xcheme/documents/directives.md

 # XCHEME - Directives

-By using directives, you tell XCHEME how to tokenize an input string in the generated lexer, how to parse a token list in the generated parser and, in some cases, your want to tell as well how to ignore some characters, like whitespaces, tabs, etc...
-There are three main directives you should know, and both of them are written almost in the same form.
+By using directives, we tell XCHEME how to tokenize an input string in the generated lexer, how to parse a token list in the generated parser and, in some cases, we want to tell as well how to ignore characters like whitespaces, tabs, etc...
+Something you must consider when writing your parser is the order of the declarations, for example, no matter where a _skip_ directive is placed in the code, _skip_ directives always performs first.
+There are three main directives we should know about, and both of them are written almost in the same way, let's see how to write them and what is the expected behavior for each one.

-## Directives

-Let's take a look at all the directives types and how write them.

-#### Token directives
+## Token directives

-The _token_ directive is used to consume an input string and produce an output token as the directive result.
-The output token will compound a token list that will be input to the parser in the parsing step.
-There are two ways to declare _token_ directives.
+The _token_ directive is used to consume an input string and produce an output token as the directive evaluation result.
+The output token will compose a token list that will be passed as input to the parser in the parsing step.
+It performs in the lexer step, after all the _skip_ directives and before all the _node_ directives, for multiple _token_ directives, the second one performs after the first one and so on.
+There are two ways to declare _token_ directives as shown below.

 Syntax with an explicit identity: